 Simon L. Bernstein was succeeded as sole trustee of Shirley’s Trust by son Ted Bernstein, who presently serves as sole trustee of Shirley’s Trust.

 ANSWER – Deny.
 Eliot lacks sufficient information, documentation and knowledge to form a belief as to the truth of the allegations of this paragraph and therefore denies the same.
-That Eliot disagrees that Shirley in one instance would remove Theodore for all purposes of the alleged Shirley Trust and then make him a Trustee ever since she considered him predeceased for all purposes of the alleged Shirley Trust and this exhibits further cause for this Court to analyze the validity and legality of this document, as it appears that Theodore may have been inserted fraudulently in efforts to illegally seize Dominion and Control of the Shirley Trust by his former Counsel who have already been removed for altering trust documents admittedly to benefit their client Theodore.
+That Eliot disagrees that Theodore could in fact be a Successor Trustee, as Shirley removed Theodore for all purposes of the alleged Shirley Trust and distributions made thereunder and then makes him an alleged Trustee to make distributions thereunder and this reeks of further altercation of documents.. .
+It appears that Theodore may have been inserted fraudulently into a copy of the original in efforts to illegally seize Dominion and Control of the Shirley Trust aided and abetted by his former Attorneys at Law, Tescher and Spallina, who have already been removed for altering trust documents admittedly to benefit their client Theodore and whose offices were involved in Notarization Fraud, Forgery, Fraud on the Court and Fraud on the beneficiaries already.

 It is believed that Shirley Bernstein amended Shirley’s Trust by executing a document titled “First Amendment to Shirley Bernstein Trust Agreement” dated November 18, 2008.
 An authentic copy of the First Amendment to Shirley Bernstein Trust Agreement dated November 18, 2008 is attached as Exhibit “B”.
 This First Amendment has no bearing on the issue in this case.